All Products

 Figure 4.
 HA architecture for a read/write splitting instance

-• The HA system monitors the status of each node.
+• The HA system monitors the status of all nodes.
 If the master node fails, the HA system performs a switchover between the master node and the replica node.
 If a read replica fails, the HA system creates another read replica to process read requests.
 During a switchover, the HA system updates the routing and weight information.

-• Proxy nodes monitor the status of each read replica in real time.
+• Proxy nodes monitor the real-time status of each read replica.
 If a read replica is in one of the following states, proxy nodes stop routing traffic to the read replica:

-• Abnormal: If a read replica is abnormal, proxy nodes reduce the weight of traffic to the read replica.
-If the read replica fails to be connected for a specified number of times, the proxy nodes stop routing traffic to the read replica until the read replica is normal again.
+• Abnormal: If a read replica is in this state, proxy nodes decrease the traffic of the read replica.
+If the read replica fails to connect after a specific number of times, the proxy nodes stop routing traffic to the read replica until the read replica returns to normal.

 • Full data synchronization: If proxy nodes detect that full data is being synchronized on a read replica, the proxy nodes stop routing traffic to the read replica until the synchronization is complete.

-Tair standard instances and cluster instances support zone-disaster recovery across two data centers.
-If your workloads are deployed in a single region and require disaster recovery, you can select the zones that support zone-disaster recovery when you create a Tair instance.
-For more information about how to create a Tair instance, see Step 1: Create an instance.
+Tair (Redis OSS-compatible) provides a zone-disaster recovery solution that involves multiple zones.
+If your workloads are deployed in a single region and have high requirements for disaster recovery, you can select the multi-zone deployment mode that supports zone-disaster recovery when you create an instance.
+For more information, see Step 1: Create an instance.

 Figure 5.
 Create a zone-disaster recovery instance 创建同城容灾实例

-If a power failure or a network error occurs on the master node, the replica node takes over the role of the master node.
-The system calls an API operation on the configuration server to update routing information for proxy nodes.
-In addition, Tair provides an optimized Redis synchronization mechanism.
-Similar to global transaction identifiers (GTIDs) of MySQL, Tair uses global operation identifiers (OpIDs) to indicate synchronization offsets and runs lock-free threads in the background to search for OpIDs.
-The system asynchronously synchronizes append-only file (AOF) binary logs (binlogs) from the master node to the replica node.
-You can throttle synchronization to ensure service performance.
+If a power failure or network error occurs on the master node, the replica node assumes the role of the master node.
+The system calls an API operation on the configuration server to update the routing information of the proxy nodes.
+In addition, Tair (Redis OSS-compatible) provides an optimized Redis synchronization mechanism.
+Similar to global transaction identifiers (GTIDs) of MySQL, Tair (Redis OSS-compatible) uses global operation identifiers (OpIDs) to indicate synchronization offsets and runs lock-free threads in the background to search for OpIDs.
+The system asynchronously synchronizes AOF binary logs (binlogs) from the master node to the replica node.
+You can throttle synchronization to ensure the performance of Redis.

 Cross-region disaster recovery solution

-If your business rapidly grows and branches out into a wide range of regions, cross-region and long-distance access can result in high latency and deteriorate user experience.
-The Global Distributed Cache feature of Alibaba Cloud Tair can help you reduce the high latency caused by cross-region access.
-The Global Distributed Cache feature has the following benefits:
+As your business expands into multiple regions, cross-region and long-distance access can result in high latency and deteriorate user experience.
+Global Distributed Cache for Tair can help you reduce the high latency caused by cross-region access.
+Global Distributed Cache has the following benefits:

-• Allows you to directly create child instances or specify the child instances that need to be synchronized without having to build redundancy into your application.
-This greatly reduces the complexity of application design and allows you to focus on application development.
+• Allows you to directly create child instances or specify the child instances that must be synchronized without the need to build redundancy into your application.
+This significantly reduces the complexity of application design and allows you to focus on application development.

 • Provides the geo-replication capability to implement geo-disaster recovery or active geo-redundancy.

-This feature applies to cross-region data synchronization scenarios and global business deployment in industries such as multimedia, gaming, and e-commerce.
-For more information, see Overview of Global Distributed Cache for Tair.
+This feature is suitable for cross-region data synchronization scenarios and global business deployment in industries such as multimedia, gaming, and e-commerce.
+For more information, see Global Distributed Cache.